2009–2011 Toyota vehicle recalls: History

 On February 8, 2011, the NHTSA, in collaboration with NASA, released its findings into the investigation on the Toyota drive-by-wire throttle system.
 After a 10-month search, NASA and NHTSA scientists found no electronic defect in Toyota vehicles.
 Driver error or pedal misapplication was found responsible for most of the incidents.
 The report ended by stating, "Our conclusion is Toyota's problems were mechanical, not electrical."
-This included sticking accelerator pedals, and pedals caught under floor mats.
+This included sticking accelerator pedals and pedals caught under floor mats.

-However, on October 24, 2013, a jury ruled against Toyota and found that unintended acceleration could have been caused due to deficiencies in the drive-by-wire throttle system or Electronic Throttle Control System (ETCS).
-Michael Barr of the Barr Group testified that NASA had not been able to complete its examination of Toyota's ETCS and that Toyota did not follow best practices for real time life-critical software, and that a single bit flip which can be caused by cosmic rays could cause unintended acceleration.
-As well, the run-time stack of the real-time operating system was not large enough and that it was possible for the stack to grow large enough to overwrite data that could cause unintended acceleration.
+However, on October 24, 2013, a jury ruled against Toyota and found that unintended acceleration could have been caused due to deficiencies in the drive-by-wire throttle system or the Electronic Throttle Control System (ETCS).
+Michael Barr of the Barr Group testified that NASA had not been able to complete its examination of Toyota's ETCS and that Toyota did not follow best practices for real time life-critical software, and that a single bit flip, which can be caused by cosmic rays could cause unintended acceleration.
+As well, the run-time stack of the real-time operating system was not large enough, and it was possible for the stack to grow large enough to overwrite data that could cause unintended acceleration.
 As a result, Toyota has entered into settlement talks with its plaintiffs.